supervisely-ecosystem/convert-yolov5-to-supervisely-format/README.md

 ## How to use

-Project will be available in your current `Workspace` with the same name as the folder or archive with your YOLO v5 project.
+Project is in your current `Workspace` with the same name as the YOLO v5 folder or archive has.
-Application creates 2 datasets `train` and `val`, and applies matching train and val tags to images.
+Application creates 2 datasets `train` and `val`, and additionally assigns `train` and `val` tags to images.
 If there are no images in your val directory only `train` dataset will be created.

 <img src="https://i.imgur.com/KFiRU6K.png"/>